-We trade with Europe and we trade with America but the sad thing is that, we find it very difficult trading with our own African brothers and sisters why because our colonial masters drew several lines dividing us calling some Kenyans, some Ghanaians, some Nigerians, etc. making us feel we are different people.
+We trade with Europe and we trade with America but the sad thing is that, we find it very difficult trading with our own African brothers and sisters.
+Why?
+Because our colonial masters drew several lines dividing us calling some Kenyans, some Ghanaians, some Nigerians, etc. making us feel we are different people.
 Our colonial masters made us feel we are so incapable of finding solutions to our own problems to the point where we need to look up to Europe, America and somewhere else for solutions to problems we face here in Africa.

 Here is an example.
-The Republic of Ivory Coast is the major producer of cocoa beans in the world today followed by Ghana.
+The Republic of Ivory Coast is the major producer of cocoa beans in the world today (followed by Ghana).
 Ivory Coast exports these cocoa beans at very cheap prices to chocolate-producing countries in Europe, America, and other parts of the world.
-The chocolate-producing countries then convert Ivory Coast's cocoa beans into finished goods such as chocolate bars and then sell these chocolate bars at very expensive prices to poor countries including Ivory Coast and make more profit.
-If Ivory Coast distributes a greater portion of her cocoa beans to chocolate-producing countries within Africa, these chocolate-producing countries in Africa would be able to produce chocolate on large scale and then exports those chocolate bars to Europe and other parts of the world and make more profit.
+The chocolate-producing countries then convert Ivory Coast's cocoa beans into finished goods such as chocolate bars and then sell these chocolate bars at very expensive prices to poor countries including Ivory Coast to make huge profit.
+If Ivory Coast distributes a greater portion of her cocoa beans to chocolate-producing countries within Africa, these chocolate-producing countries in Africa would be able to produce chocolate on large scale and then export these chocolate bars to Europe and other parts of the world and make more profit.
 In other words, this would create more job opportunities in Africa and also improve Africa's economy as a whole compared to the current situation whereby Europe and America benefit the most from Ivory Coast's cocoa beans.

 Although the question seems so complex, the solution is very simple.
-African leaders should come together and work together to help liberalize trade in Africa.
-This would greatly allow easy flow of goods and services across the continent and this would greatly help Africa's economy.
+African countries should come together and work together to help liberalize trade in Africa.
+This would allow easy flow of goods and services across the continent and greatly benefit Africa as a whole.